gasiino/getdata-008/CodeBook.md

 Data comes with train and test sets but for the sake of this exercise, they are merged together in a unique dataset.

+About the actual values of the observations, they are all floating numbers (automatically loaded as numeric).

+The subjects and activities are collected using ids.
+We do susbstitute the activities with the corresponding name, but we don't have the same information for the actual subjects so we leave them as integer ids in our data frames.

+We do not perform transformations of the formats so we can be independent from considerations about the units of each feature and its representation.

 ##1.
 Merge the training and the test sets to create one data set.

 ### get zip file
 download file - this is a step that can be avoided if the zip file is already available.
-However the following step assumes the file in the same current folder with name "UCI HAR Dataset.zip"
+However the following step assumes the file in the same current folder with name "UCI HAR Dataset.zip".
+So please un comment the line and perform this step if it's convenient to download it again for you.

 ###unzip the file
-files are unzipped in current folder as the zip file contains a folder "UCI HAR Dataset"
+Files are unzipped in current folder as the zip file contains a folder "UCI HAR Dataset"

 ### load data

-the following files are loaded into variables with the same name as the file (without extension) using read.table with header=FALSE
+The following files are loaded into variables with the same name as the file (without extension) using read.table with header=FALSE

 <li>subject_test.txt</li>
 <li>x_test.txt</li>